deshpandead-spring2021/webapp/README.md

 ## This is a nodejs application built as a part of Assignment 1 for CSYE6225 Spring 20201 course.
 The application currently signs up a user using basic token authentication.
-User can signup and change his/her details afeter signing up.
+User can signup and change his/her details after signing up.

 <br>